MaximVer/MVC6-Angular/README.md

 # MVC6-Angular
-ASPNETCORE MVC6 website with Angular 1
+ASPNETCORE MVC6 website with Angular 1.
+This is my learning project.